King Edward VII Police Coronation Medal

 The Police Coronation Medal was sanctioned in 1902 as an award to policeman, firemen and members of ambulance units on duty during the official celebrations of the Coronation of King Edward VII and Queen Alexandra on 9 August 1902.

 Award

 The medal continued the practice of awarding a special medal to police and support services on duty during major royal celebrations established with Queen Victoria's Golden and Diamond Jubilee Police Medals.
 It was presented in silver or bronze, according to rank, with the silver medal awarded to superintendents and above in the police and fire brigade.

 A total of 67 silver and 19,885 bronze medals were awarded.
 The reverse indicates the service in which the recipient served, there being five types:

 Metropolitan Police: 51 silver, 16,709 bronze medals.

 City of London Police: 5 silver, 1,060 bronze medals.

-L.C.C.
-M.F.B.
-(London County Council Metropolitan Fire Brigade): 10 silver and 1,000 bronze medals.
+London County Council Metropolitan Fire Brigade: 10 silver and 1,000 bronze medals.

 St John Ambulance Brigade: 912 bronze medals.

 Police Ambulance Service: 1 silver, 204 bronze medals.